 State Records only accepts transfers of official records of enduring value (permanent) which are no longer required for current administrative use in accordance with the Transfer of Official Records Standard.

-State Records prioritises transfers of items which:
+State Records prioritises transfers of records which:

 Exceptions to Transfer Standard